dojo/docs/dojo/declare.rst

 The method is used to call a superclass method.
 It accepts up to three arguments:

 * Optional name of the method to call.
 Generally it should be specified when calling ``this.inherited()`` from an un-annotated method, otherwise it will be deduced from the method itself.
+If specified, it must be the same as the name of a method that calls ``this.inherited()``.
 * ``arguments`` - literally ``arguments`` pseudo-variable, which is used for introspection.
 * Optional array of arguments, which will be used to call a superclass method.
 If it is not specified ``arguments`` are used.
 If this argument is a literal constant ``true``, then the found super method is not executed but returned as a value (see `getInherited()`_).